brown-ccv/volume-data-converter/README.md

 `convert2png --help`

-You should see the available paramaters that can be used.
+You should see the available parameters that can be used.

 - The first mandatory argument is the path to the source folder containing the tiff image sequence.
 - The second mandatory argument is the path to the folder where the png file will be saved.